 Commencement Weekend is an exciting time for everyone to celebrate YOUR achievements.
 We encourage you to attend and participate in weekend traditions.
 We look forward to celebrating with you!

-Download W&M Mobile and tap W&M Grad to build a custom schedule, see event updates, learn about the #wmGrad slideshow, and find your instructions, parking, shuttle and other essential information.
+Download W&M Mobile and tap W&M Grad (available April 2020) to build a custom schedule, see event updates, learn about the #wmGrad slideshow, and find your instructions, parking, shuttle and other essential information.

 Registration for Graduate Degree Candidates starts on March 1 and a notification will be sent when the form is available.

 Graduates will pass through a security checkpoint before entering the stadium.
 Review the list of items that are prohibited at the ceremony venue.

 All undergraduate degree candidates participating in the main ceremony must wear the designated regalia, including cap, gown, hood, and tassel (positioned on right side of cap).